jimstudt/SSHConsole/README.md

   sockets.
 I thought about adding sessions, but that is more code than the whole thing now, and if I give you that you'll want command line editting and recall, and well, it all can get out of hand in a hurry.
 There is a utility which lets you edit commands locally and ship them off on enter.
   But I've forgotten the name.
 Still, it would be great with this.
+Maybe someone will remind me and I'll suggest it here.

 - It doesn't handle RSA keys.
 This is a, possibly permanent, limitation of the SwiftNIO SSH project.